 This year’s refund is a combination of 80% retained patronage equity, which is money held by the Co-op in each Owner’s name and the rest, 20%, is issued as a store credit.
-A total of $94,853 (20%) will be returned to Owners as store credits and $379,414 (80%) will be retained as patronage equity in each owner’s name.
-That’s a total refund of $474,267.
+A total of $184,150 (20%) will be returned to Owners as store credits and $736,598 (80%) will be retained as patronage equity in each owner’s name.
+That’s a total refund of $920,748, almost double last year’s refund.
 Those are dollars that are not subject to federal or state income tax.
 That means more dollars stay in our community, increasing the local impact of your purchases, improving the Co-op’s financial health, and securing its future!

-For those who have purchased less than $613, their patronage refund would have resulted in a store credit of less than $2.
+For those who have purchased less than $371, their patronage refund would have resulted in a store credit of less than $2.
 These Owners will not receive a patronage refund.
 Instead, the entire refund (store credit and patronage equity) will be retained by the Co-op as taxable earnings.
 The Board and management agreed to apply a minimum $2 store credit as a cut-off point to this and future patronage refunds for two primary reasons: 1.
 The costs associated with distributing a store credit as small as this would outweigh the benefits; 2.
-The Co-op has developed a tax management strategy with input from our auditors that enables us to avoid taxation on these earnings due to a large tax loss carry-forward from Fiscal Year 2011.
+The Co-op has developed a tax management strategy, with input from our auditors, that utilizes all the unallocated refunds under $2.

-Those who are being issued a store credit will receive a letter in the mail the week of January 22nd detailing your refund.
-Your store credit will also be available at the registers starting on January 22nd.
-You may apply the credit towards a purchase, request cash back, donate it to CHIP, or donate it to the FEED Kitchens; any cashier can assist you with this transaction and Customer Service is also available to assist you with cash back or donating your credit if you are not planning to make a purchase.
+Those who are being issued a store credit will receive a letter in the mail the week of January 20th detailing your refund.
+Your store credit will be available at the registers starting on January 27th.
+You may apply the credit towards a purchase, request cash back, or donate it; any cashier can assist you with this transaction and Customer Service is also available to assist you with cash back or donating your credit if you are not planning to make a purchase.
 To ensure that only the primary or secondary Owner uses credits, you will be asked to present identification.
 By using your store credit, you accept the full amount of your patronage refund per IRS Code section 1385.
-To avoid paying income taxes on any unused credits, we ask that all patronage store credits be used by June 16, 2013.
-Because the Co-op will pay income taxes on any unused credits, please…spend ’em if you’ve got ’em!
+Because the Co-op will pay income taxes on any unclaimed patronage refunds, please, please, please use your store credit!
+All patronage store credits must be used by June 15th, 2014.

-- See the accompanying Frequently Asked Questions (FAQ);
+- See the Frequently Asked Questions (FAQ) below and on our website at www.willystreet.coop/owner-benefit/patronage-refund;

 What purchases don’t count toward my patronage refund?